 2. The display of RBSs by public institutions is the other major theme addressed within this policy area (see cluster E).
-The Atlas takes into consideration prisons, health facilities and barracks (for the display of RBSs in public schools see the corresponding policy area).
+The Atlas takes into consideration prisons, health facilities and army barracks (for the display of RBSs in public schools see the corresponding policy area).
 In relation to these places, the countries considered in the research can be divided into three groups.
-In some (France and Hungary) the display of RBSs is forbidden; in others there is no legislative prohibition but RBSs are not normally displayed (this is the case in Belgium, Estonia, Finland, Sweden); in the third group symbols of the Christian religion are usually displayed (crosses, crucifixes, icons, etc.) although there is no regulation that imposes such display.
-This is the case in Austria, Greece, Italy, Romania and partially Spain.
+In some (France and Hungary) the display of RBSs is forbidden; in others there is no legislative prohibition but RBSs are not normally displayed (this is the case in Belgium, Cyprus, Denmark, Estonia, Finland, Sweden); in the third group symbols of the Christian religion are usually displayed (crosses, crucifixes, icons, etc.) although there is no regulation that imposes such display.
+This is the case in Austria, Croatia, Greece, Italy, Poland, Portugal, Romania and partially Spain.
 In some cases, RBMs share the symbols of the majority religion (for example in Italy the crucifix is the main symbol of the Catholic Church and the Lutheran Church).
 This fact, together with the absence of precise legislative references, has made the evaluation of the promotion of the rights of RBMs in each country particularly complex.

 3. This index shows a cleavage between Christian and non-Christian RBMs.
 Overall, the RBMs that enjoy more favorable treatment are those that belong to the Christian religious family.
-The difference is mainly due to the fact that in some countries only Christian religious symbols are actually displayed in prisons, hospitals, and barracks.
+The difference is mainly due to the fact that in some countries only Christian religious symbols are actually displayed in prisons, hospitals, and army barracks.
 Among non-Christian RBMs, Muslim communities are the worst off due to restrictions placed by some countries on hijab, burqa and niqab.

-4. Equal treatment of all RBMs is ensured in the countries where there are no restrictions on the wearing of RBSs in the workplace or in public spaces and no obligation to display RBSs in prisons, hospitals and barracks: Estonia, Finland, Hungary and Sweden.
+4. Equal treatment of all RBMs is ensured in the countries where there are no restrictions on the wearing of RBSs in the workplace or in public spaces and no obligation to display RBSs in prisons, hospitals and army barracks: Cyprus, Estonia, Finland, Hungary and Sweden.
 In the other countries, inequality is strongest in Austria where, in addition to the distinction between Christian and non-Christian RBMs that occurs in all countries where religious symbols are displayed in public institutions, an "anti-burqa" law that disadvantages Muslim women is in force.

 G-index (States and RBMs)